suffolklibraries/lgc/content/collections/events/shakespeare-schools-showcase.md

 postcode: 'IP18 6JP'
 booking_link: 'https://www.ticketsource.co.uk/southwold-arts-centre-tickets/shakespeare-celebration-schools-showcase/e-rxqdzq'
 ---
-A collabrative project between schools and professional actors and musicians to put on a perfomance of shakespear's work.
+A collabrative project between schools and professional actors and musicians to put on a perfomance of Shakespeare's work.